edulucero/Regular-Expressions-Javascript/README.md

 # Regular-Expressions-Javascript
-A collection of notes and snippets of using regular expressions in Javascript
+A collection of notes and code snippets for using regular expressions in Javascript